lathashree01/lathashree01/README.md

 ### 🔬 Research & Projects
 - 🚀 Pre-trained and fine-tuned **LLaMA 2** for the **healthcare domain** (named them as Clini-LLaMA) using **DeepSpeed and PEFT quantisation**.
 - 📖 Passionate about **AI research**, staying updated through **conferences, papers, and hands-on experimentation**.
-You can find some my work here on GitHub and my learning history on LinkedIn.
+You can find some of my work here on GitHub and my learning history on LinkedIn.
 - ✍️ When possible, I like to write articles on medium.com to share my learnings with the community.
-You can check out my post [here](https://medium.com/@lathashree01).
+You can check out my post [here](https://medium.com/@lathashreeh).

 ## 📫 Let us Connect